shovon/blog.salrahman.com/src/posts/monads-in-javascript.md

 A programming pattern employed is to fail fast.

-But, failing fast with runtime exception causes unnecessary crashes for a lot of applications.
+But, failing fast with runtime exceptions cause undesirable crashes.

 A middle ground is to fail fast, preventing further execution, but just not crash.